krakjoe/stat/README.md

 Should mapping fail, because there isn't enough memory for example, Stat will not stop the process from starting up but will only output a warning.
 Should mapping succeed, the configured socket will be opened.
 Should opening the socket fail, Stat will be shutdown immediately but allow the process to continue.

-On request (RINIT) stat creates a timer that executes Stat's sampler for the current process at the configured interval.
+On request (RINIT) stat creates a timer that executes Stat's sampler for the current request at the configured interval.

 ### Sampler

 The sampler is always executed in a thread separate to the thread meant to be executing PHP code.

-Rather than using Zend hooks and overloads to extract information from the process, it reads directly from the process memory using uio.
+Rather than using Zend hooks and overloads to extract information from the request, it reads directly from the process memory using uio.